Consciousness after death

 (Flitterflop was dreadfully perturbed and stared about him in expectation of a more explicit answer, which M now provided.)

 M: "You are both confusing the immortal soul with the soul of the mortal.
 Spirit is deathless, for it is without beginning or end.
-But we are now discussing the self-conscious human soul—not Spirit.
-Flitterflop confuses it with the latter, while Bombast denies the former continues after death, and both of you misunderstand the true nature of consciousness."
+But we are now discussing the self-conscious human personality.
+Flitterflop confuses it with the Higher Self, while Bombast denies that the human personality continues after death, and both of you misunderstand the true nature of consciousness."

 FLITTERFLOP and BOMBAST: "Eh?"

 M: "I shall try to express myself more clearly.
-The whole gist of your argument is to learn whether complete loss of self-consciousness and self-perception after death is possible?
+The whole gist of your argument is to learn whether it is possible to lose all awareness of our human personality after death.
 Is that so?"